laboon/kraken_parser/README.md

 Download "ledger" data from Kraken.
 You can get it from the "History - Export" tab.
 This will give you a CSV file.

-Note that currently this calculates USD "staking" differently than token staking.
-You need to use usd_parser.rb, and not parser.rb, for this.
+Note that currently this calculates USD and EUR "staking" differently than token staking.
+You need to use usd_parser.rb/eur_parser.rb, and not parser.rb, for this.
 See below for details.

-Note that this

 ### Calculating Token Staking Rewards